kmilodenisglez/kmilodenisglez/README.md

 ### 🧠 More About Me

 * **🏢 Work:** Researcher and Architect at the Institute of Cryptography, Faculty of Mathematics and Computer Science at University of Havana, Cuba.
+Specialized in the design and construction of high-performance services and APIs.
-* **📚 Interests:** Decentralized Ledger Technologies (DLT/Blockchain), Applied Cryptography, and building high-performance solutions with Python and Golang.
+* **📚 Interests:** Decentralized Ledger Technologies (DLT/Blockchain), Applied Cryptography, and building robust solutions using key frameworks like **Django, FastAPI, Laravel, Express.js**, and **Iris (Go)**.
 * **🤝 Collaboration:** Looking to contribute to **Hyperledger FireFly** and the **firefly-fabconnect** component.
 * **🌱 Learning:** Deep diving into the wonderful world of **Fintech** (Financial Technology).